rec/rec/resume.md

 brand-new product in C++, with high-quality audio, subtle and intuitive editing tools, and little details like three second restart after shutdown.

+We had many dedicated customers, but not enough to justify keeping in business, so we shut down, and [open sourced the software](https://github.com/rec/slow_gold) in 2016.

 ### <span> Software engineer, Google </span> <span> (2004-2009) </span>

-I joined Google New York when it was a single floor overlooking Times Square, worked on Google's first question-answering system, the first Music Search, then its short-lived Real Estate search.
+I joined Google New York when it was a single floor overlooking Times Square, worked on Google's first question-answering system, then their first Music Search, then its short-lived Real Estate search, all in C++.

 This led me to GoogleBase, a database of tens of billions of items planned for millions of users.
-Leading a tiny and changing team, over two years we built a universal reporting and computation framework I had proposed and designed.
-It was still in common use years later.
+Leading a tiny and changing team, over two years we built a universal reporting and computation framework in Python that I had proposed and designed: it was still in common use years later.

 As a reward for this slog, I was privileged to work on GWS, the front end program, written in C++ that generated all Google results pages, for i18n, l10n and translations,